learn-co-curriculum/fewpjs-reviewing-javascript-events/README.md

 ( ) `var` (X) `let` ( ) `function`

-?: Through the scope chain, a function:
+?: Through its scope, a function:

 (X) has access to all variables and functions declared in its enclosing scope. ( ) has access to all variables and functions declared only in its inner scope. ( ) has access to variables and functions declared anywhere. ( ) continues to move up the scope chain when it finds a matching identifier in the current scope.